Varieties of bicommutative algebras: Introduction

-In is easy to see that up to isomorphism the algebras $A_{\pi,\varrho}$ coincide with one of the algebras $A_{0,0},A_{1,1},A_{0,1},A_{1,0}$, and $A_{1,-1}$.
-The first one is nilpotent of class 3, the second one is associative-commutative, and the latter three algebras are nonassociative.
+In is easy to see that the same holds over an arbitrary field $K$ of characteristic 0: Up to isomorphism the three algebras $A_{0,1},A_{1,0},A_{1,-1}$, are the only one-generated nonassociative two-dimensional bicommutative algebras $A$ with $\dim A^2=1$.

 The structure of the free bicommutative algebra and the most important numerical invariants of the T-ideal of the polynomial identities were described by Dzhumadil'daev, Ismailov, and Tulenbaev \cite{DIT}, see also the announcement \cite{DT}.
 In \cite{DZ}, jointly with Zhakhayev, we proved that finitely generated bicommutative algebras are weakly noetherian, i.e., satisfy the ascending chain condition for two-sided ideals, and answer into affirmative the finite basis problem for varieties of bicommutative algebras over a field of arbitrary characteristic.